brandur/sorg/content/fragments/laptop-weight.md

 The outlier on the list above is the discontinued 12" MacBook ("MacBook adorable") which at 2 lb (< 1 kg) is about 30% the weight of my current 16" MBP.
 It was more comparable to an iPad than other laptops, and so negligibly light that I'd throw it in my bag even knowing I might not need it.

-I like this form factor so much that I reformatted mine last year to use it as a writing-only computer, but gave up because its underpowered processor and butterfly keyboard make it pretty tough to use in this day and age.
+I like this form factor so much that I reformatted mine last year to use it as a writing-only computer, but gave up because its underpowered processor and butterfly keyboard make it a pretty tough sell in this day and age.
 I _really_ hope to see Apple bring something comparable back for the M1 era.

 ## So does it matter? (#does-it)